leonardoanalista/java2word/README.md

 ##DEPENDENCIES##

-xstream-1.3.1.jar : if you use Image component in your doc (needed for Base64 encoding).
+* xstream-1.3.1.jar : Only if you use Image component in your doc (needed for Base64 encoding).

-If you use maven, read the section "Java2Word with with Maven" below in this page.
+If you use maven, read the section "Java2Word with with Maven" below.

 ##WITH MAVEN##

 At the moment, there is no Maven repository available for this jar.
-I will try to find some free place to publish it.
+If you know any free place to publish the Jar file please let me know.

-If you follow steps in Set up your Development Environment, you should have in your local ~/.m2 folder some jar like: ~/.m2/repository/java2word/java2word/3.x/java2word-3.x.jar.
+If you follow steps in "Set up your Development Environment" and successfully build the project, you should have in your local ~/.m2 folder some jar like: ~/.m2/repository/java2word/java2word/3.x/java2word-3.x.jar.

-java2word.jar declares xstream as a dependency.

 ##WITHOUT MAVEN?##

-You just need to drop the the java2word-X.X.jar (obviously) into the lib folder of your web app.
-If you use Image in your doc you need xstream-1.3.1.jar.
+You just need to drop the the *java2word-X.X.jar* (obviously) into the lib folder of your web app.
+If you use Image in your doc you need *xstream-1.3.1.jar*.

 ##EXAMPLE PROJECTS##

-There is a Java project where I am NOT using maven.
-So I dropped the jar (java2word-1.0.jar) and xstream-1.3.1.jar files in the lib directory.
+Java project NOT using maven.
+Drop the jar (java2word-1.0.jar) and xstream-1.3.1.jar files in the lib directory.
 I utilized Struts in this example:

-Take a look at the Struts Example project There is a readme file there with steps for deployment.
+Take a look at the Struts Example project.
+There is a readme file there with steps for deployment.